The War Years—1940s

 Eric-Jon Keawe Marlowe and Clinton D. Christensen, "The War Years—1940s," in The Lā'ie Hawai'i Temple: A Century of Aloha (Religious Studies Center, Brigham Young University; Salt Lake City: Deseret Book, 2019), 233–254.

-During World War II thousands of servicemen visited the temple grounds.
+Top: During World War II thousands of servicemen visited the temple grounds.
 These photos of crew members of the battleship North Carolina were likely taken in 1942 after their ship was struck by a torpedo and then docked in Hawai‘i for repairs.
-Left: Crew member John Stewart poses in front of the temple.
+Bottom: Crew member John Stewart poses in front of the temple.
 Photos courtesy of battleship North Carolina, used by permission.

 Germany invaded Poland in September 1939, and France and Great Britain, honoring their treaty with Poland, entered the war against Germany.
 However, the United States declared its neutrality, and Hawaiʻi, half a world away, seemed unfazed by the European conflict.